-Habitat for Humanity International, Inc. (Habitat) is a private, nonprofit, ecumenical Christian organization that has helped affiliates build and rehabilitate more than 175,000 affordable homeownership housing units in partnership with low-income people in the U.S. since 1976.
-Habitat’s mission is carried out locally in the U.S. by approximately 1,290 subordinate homeownership housing organizations (affiliates) that operate within a specific geographic service area in Habitat's U.S. service area.
-Affiliates are local private nonprofit organizations recognized as such under IRS §501(c)(3).
-In 2013, Habitat established a Veterans Department to provide a greater focus on assisting low-income veterans through new homes, rehabilitation or repairs.
-Funding from this grant will be used by affiliates to modify and repair 94 homes for eligible veterans.
+Habitat for Humanity International, Inc. (Americus, Georgia) received a VHRMP grant award in the amount of $1,000,000.
+The organization’s match for this project is $500,000, with $200,000 leveraged.
+Located in Americus, Georgia, Habitat is a private, nonprofit, ecumenical Christian organization that has helped affiliates build and rehabilitate more than 175,000 affordable homeownership housing units in partnership with low-income people in the United States since 1976.
+Habitat’s mission is carried out locally throughout the nation by approximately 1,290 affiliates that operate within a specific geographic service area.
+In 2013, Habitat established a veterans department to provide a greater focus on assisting low-income veterans and has since served just over 5,000 veterans through new home construction, rehabilitation, or repairs.
+Funding from this grant will be used by affiliates to modify and repair homes for 80 eligible veterans.

 Habitat for Humanity of Michigan (Lansing, Michigan) received a VHRMP grant award in the amount of $1,000,000.
 The organization’s match for this project was $610,000, with $1,572,399 leveraged.
 The Michigan nonprofit, incorporated in 1993, provides education, technical assistance, and financial resources to Habitat affiliate offices statewide.
 The organization will work with 100 low-income and disabled veterans to make necessary critical interior and exterior housing modifications, rehabilitation, and repairs over the three-year project period.
 The types of rehab and modifications needed will vary by individual household situations and will include accessibility modifications to enable long-term aging in place, as well as critical home repairs required to ensure health, safety, energy efficiency, and affordability.